 A commercial kitchen is on site and provides tasty bites that can be paired with the wines.
 Like the diversity of wines the produce, they also offer a diversity of tasting experiences ranging from reds only, whites only, light lunches, cheese and charcuterie pairings and even private dinners paired with some of their.

 Laurie is one of the hardest working individuals in the Napa Valley; she is an energetic partner who oversees a number of unique seasonal events including Pig and Pinot, a lobster feed, and special events which showcase some of their older vintages.
 Fueled by Laurie’s energy and enthusiasm, wine club members have a number of fun and unique events to choose from throughout the year.

 NOTE 1: In April 2017 following a trend of several Napa wineries who look outside of Napa to nearby Sonoma County to open tasting rooms or operate tasting rooms for other wineries they own, Falcor opened a tiny wine tasting room just off of the square in the nearby town of Sonoma (about 20 minutes from downtown Napa).
 This tasting room was here for about 10 months, primarily to gain wine club signups, before closing and Falcor no longer maintains a presence in Sonoma.
 And this was before Sonoma implemented a moratorium on new space tasting rooms.

-For more information about their wines and to join the wine club, visit: www.falcorwines.com
+For more information about their wines, to make an appointment or to join the wine club, visit: www.falcorwines.com